 A spectacular trek in the western, less-visited part of Svaneti.

 Nice trek traversing western, less-visited part of Svaneti.
 It connects villages in two remote, (still) pristine valleys and also offers great views from the area around Utviri pass.
-Overall, it is a great track for the adventurous trekkers.
-The trail was newly marked in 2017 by white/red marking.

 Difficulty: Moderate / Hard

 Just wait for a marshrutka traveling between Zugdidi and Mestia and ask the driver to drop you at the Tobari village, at the mouth of Nenskra valley (65km before Mestia).
-He should charge you up to 15 GEL.
+He should charge you up to 20 GEL.
 From there it takes about 2 hours to walk to Chuberi.